Novena to St. Joseph: Nine Days of Prayer

 The word novena comes from the Latin novem, meaning nine.
 The practice traces back to the nine days the apostles and the Blessed Virgin Mary spent in prayer between the Ascension and Pentecost (Acts 1:14).
 Over centuries, Catholics formalized this pattern into structured nine-day prayers for specific intentions.

 A novena is not a magic formula.
 The Church teaches that its power lies in persistent, faith-filled prayer — the kind Jesus encouraged when he told the parable of the persistent widow (Luke 18:1-8).
 Praying the same intention for nine days builds spiritual discipline, deepens trust, and opens the heart to whatever answer God provides, even when that answer looks different from what we requested.
+The USCCB's guide to popular devotions recognizes novenas as a legitimate and enriching form of Catholic popular piety that complements the liturgical life of the Church.

 If you're new to novenas, the Novena to St. Joseph is an excellent starting point.
 Joseph's intercession covers an unusually wide range of needs, including employment, family difficulties, housing, illness, and spiritual growth.

-History of the Novena to St. Joseph
+What Is the History Behind the Novena to St. Joseph?

 Formal devotion to St. Joseph grew steadily from the Middle Ages onward.
 St. Teresa of Avila (1515-1582) was one of his most vocal advocates, writing in her autobiography: "I do not remember even now that I have ever asked anything of him which he has failed to grant."